-Hundreds of the nations top teams compete across two divisions and 8 age groups.
-Regional play determines who gets the invite to the Youth National Football Championship at the Hall of Fame in Canton, OH.
+Hundreds of the nations top teams compete for the World Youth National Football Championship played at the Pro Football Hall of Fame in Canton, Ohio.

 The All-Star Division features hundreds of teams made up of top athletes from that region that represent three age groups – 6th grade, 7th grade & 8th grade.
 A state director organizes the teams from each region and hosts a try-out.
 Up to 30 players are allowed per team.

 The League Team Division is made up of teams that play together throughout the regular season and stay together to compete in the post-season.
 Each team must demonstrate that they have the same roster from the start of the season.

 The age groups for the Team Divisions are 7U, 8U, 9U, Mighty Mite, 10U, 11U Junior Pee Wee, 12U, Pee Wee, 8th Grade and JV.

 Youth football teams deserve a credible world championship event from a professional organization.